Corvallis Campus

 bookstore.linnbenton.edu

 The LBCC Campus Store carries course materials and supplemental materials for classes taken on all campuses.
 The bookstore also offers school supplies, gifts, LBCC gear, electronics, and convenience store merchandise.
 SNAP benefits are accepted where applicable.
-Hours of operation are 8:00 a.m. to 4:00 p.m., Monday through Thursday, 8:00 a.m. to 2:00 p.m.
+Hours of operation are 8:00 a.m. to 4:00 p.m.
+Monday through Thursday, 8:00 a.m. to 3:00 p.m.
 Friday at our Albany main campus location.
+Exceptions would periodically apply and will be posted on our website.
 Visit our website for online ordering, book buyback information, store closure dates, extended hours, store events and more.
 Course materials and supplemental materials for classes offered at the Corvallis Campus and Lebanon Campus are also available at the Campus Store or online, with convenient pickup at the center locations.
 Shipping direct to home is also available.

 Campus Public Safety